 The year 2010 was when bath salts caught the authority’s attention when the thousands of reports were made to the poison centers in the U.S.

 Users have reported headaches, nausea, cold fingers, and panic attacks.
 Liver and kidney failure, as well as heart attacks and violent behavior, are also some of the effects that have been associated with the use of bath salts.
 When used during pregnancy they have been linked to premature delivery and increased miscarriage risk.
 Newborns may be malnourished, irritable and have sleep disturbances, particularly for weeks after their birth.
-Contact us for more information about Florida House Experience’s program.
+Contact us for more information about FHE Health’s program.